An exhilarating Adventure Cruise to the Falklands, South Georgia Island and Antarctica

 I have seen a lot and been around the world a few times visiting 45 countries on six continents.

 Nothing in all the wonderful places I have been to compares a visit to the bottom of the world and the islands near it in Antarctica.
-I would not change anything about our 18-day voyage that left the tip of South American and cruised 3498 nautical miles round trip.
+I would not change anything about our 21-day voyage that left the tip of South America and cruised 3498 nautical miles round trip.

-Our stops included two days in the Falklands Islands, three days at the very remote South Georgia Island and four days in Antarctica.
+Our stops included two days in the Falklands Islands, three days at the very remote South Georgia Island, and four days in Antarctica.
 Our journey on the 340-foot ice-rated Silversea Explorer also spent several days on the high seas (literally) between stops.
-As we cruised further south we were following whales and dodging icebergs.
+As we cruised further south we were following whales and dodged icebergs.

 Two leaders had lived in Antarctica on research bases.
 This company specializes in luxury, and it’s not cheap at $27K per person—but this is the ultimate bucket list destination!